 The City of Saint Paul has seen significant increases in the amount of infested ash trees in recent years.
 In 2015 alone, it was estimated that the EAB had spread across 75% of the city, as opposed to 55% in the beginning of the year.
 These numbers are quite high compared to 2010, when only about 3.5% of the city had known infestations.
 There are an estimated 26,000 ash trees in the Right of Way (ROW) on street boulevards, and tens of thousands more in public parks and open land areas.
 These numbers do not include ash trees on private lands, which the responsibility of the well being of the trees fall on the landowner.
 These dead and dying trees present many hazards within the urban landscape because the branches become weak and break off easily, causing damage to property (city of Saint Paul, Minnesota, 2015).

+Insect characteristics –

+One important factor working against the EAB that is not accounted for in the risk map are the northern parts of Minnesota where winter cold snaps can cause high mortality rates of EAB larvae, particularly in the USDA Plant Hardiness Zones 3a and 3b (Figure 4).
+When a tree’s inner core reaches extreme temperatures between -20 F and -30 F, EAB larval mortality can be estimated to be around 50%.
+EAB larval mortality can exceed 90% when the tree’s core dips below -30 F for an extended period of time.
+It is important, however, to note that wind chill reaching this temperature does not affect the larvae (Venette et al., 2014).

+Tracking and reporting the infections

 The lifecycle of the EAB presents an interesting mitigation challenge for agencies like the DNR and MDA.
 The trees often do not show signs of stress until it is too late because most of the damage occurs under the bark.
 The MDA has several methods for searching for EAB infestations in new areas.
 Thousands of purple prism traps have been placed around the state (Figure 2) to capture and detect adult beetles.
 In addition to periodically checking the traps, field crews are also sent to perform branch sampling in high risk areas.
 The MDA uses a risk area map to estimate where new infestations may be so traps can be effectively placed (Figure 3).

 The EAB Risk Model was developed by the MDA in 2006 using GIS.
 They combined seven datasets representing factors believed pose the highest risk to introduce the EAB in Minnesota: